HiYKY/ESDaP/paper.md

-visualizing, and analyzing human neurophysiological data such as EEG; numba [@Lam:2015], an open source optimizing compiler for Python; numpy [@numpy:2011], a package for scientific computing; pandas [@pandas:2020], a package providing fast, flexible, and expressive data structures designed to make working with structured (tabular, multidimensional, potentially heterogeneous) and time series data both easy and intuitive; pywavelets [@Lee:2019], a package for wavelet analysis; scikit-learn
+visualizing, and analyzing human neurophysiological data such as EEG; numba [@Lam:2015], an open source optimizing compiler for Python; numpy [@numpy:2011], a package for scientific computing; pandas [@pandas:2020], a library providing fast, flexible, and expressive data structures designed to make working with structured (tabular, multidimensional, potentially heterogeneous) and time series data both easy and intuitive; pywavelets [@Lee:2019], a package for wavelet analysis; scikit-learn